graalvm/workshops/native-image/micronaut-webserver/README.md

     ```bash
     docker run --rm -p8080:8080 webserver:scratch.static
     ```
-    The startup time is almost the as before, and, as a result, you get a tiny container with a fully functional and deployable server application!
+    The startup time is the same as before, and, as a result, you get a tiny container with a fully functional and deployable server application!

 3. Open a browser and navigate to [localhost:8080/](http://localhost:8080/).
 You see the GraalVM documentation pages served.